 A commonly held belief is that vegan diets are likely to lead to weight loss.
 This is sort of true.
 Because many vegan foods are less calorie dense than regular foods it can be harder to hit the same calorie totals.

 But this is all down to the individual.
-A vegan who eats 3,000 calories per day will still gain weight, while a meat-eater who eats 1,400 per day will still lose weight.
-Also, now that there are more vegans out there, vegan junk food is becoming less rare.
+A vegan in a calorie surplus (consuming more calories than you expend per day) will still gain weight, while a meat-eater in a calorie deficit will still lose weight.

 Still, making the switch from meat to vegan could well lead to a small drop in body fat, provided you did things properly.
 Lower body fat will mean a reduced risk of cardiovascular disease, metabolic syndrome, and a reduced risk of certain diseases and illnesses.